The Best Non-Toxic Cookware for 2026 – 6 Safe, Beautiful Pans We Recommend After Testing 100s for Months

 Noteworthy Mentions

-- GreenPan's Premiere Pan is a good price and uses a PFAS-free Thermolon™ ceramic coating, which was very slippery and easy to use at first, but over time, my eggs and omelets began to stick – so it didn't make the cut.
+- GreenPan's Premiere Pan is a good price and uses a PFAS-free Thermolon™ ceramic coating, which was very slippery and easy to use at first, but over time, my eggs and omelets began to stick – so it didn't make the final cut.

 - Caraway's Ceramic Non-Stick Fry pan is very aesthetically pleasing, but it didn’t perform as well as the brands that made my top list, particularly when it came to achieving a proper golden sear.